 - Parents not claiming the student as a dependent for income tax purposes

 How to Appeal

-- Complete the dependency student override request form [PDF] and submit appropriate documentation.
+- Visit our Forms Directory to complete the dependency student override request form and submit appropriate documentation.